Last updated:

 Even though I’ve been journeying regularly for over 2 years, I still find myself asking if what I experienced was real.
 Did that really happen, or did I just make it up?
 I’ve had some really cool, strange, and powerful experiences, and in time I’ve been able to reconcile that these events did happen and that I am different because of them.
 It doesn’t matter that it didn’t happen in the ‘outside world’.
 It doesn’t matter that no one else will ever see or experience what I saw.
 What matters is that we trust in ourselves and our experiences, and learn all we can from them.

 As for whether you’re ‘making it up’ or not, it doesn’t matter.
 Sometimes we need to start with an active imagination before we get into the groove of the journey.
-Yes, part of you is guiding the experience, but whether it comes from you or outside yourself isn’t important.
-It all makes up the experience of a journey.
+Yes, part of you is guiding the experience for a bit, but whether it comes from you or outside yourself isn’t important.
+It all makes up the totality of a journey.

 What if you don’t see anything?
 That’s a really common fear (trust me).
 And sometimes you don’t, although that’s not common.
 More likely you may find that what you see doesn’t make sense.
 If you go through the steps of journeying and feel like ‘nothing happened’ try again later.
 I promise you, it will eventually.
 And if what you experience doesn’t make sense, be sure to record it after.
 Many times I’ve gotten more information about an experience once I’ve started writing it down.
 And I’ve had confusing journeys that made sense only after going on another journey and having an experience that builds on the first.